 When involuntary medical withdrawal is deemed necessary, the case will be referred to the Dean of Students or designee who may arrange for an appropriate review process including: (a) a meeting with the student to provide notice that the process is being initiated and allow the student to share any relevant information, and (b) consultation with an evaluation team to review the case and make appropriate recommendations to the Dean of Students.
 If this is not possible because of a student’s absence or the Dean or designee is not able to locate and/or correspond with the student, the Dean or designee may place a Student Life hold on the student’s account and/or move for interim emergency separation as described above.

-The evaluation team will normally consist of the university’s Assessment and Care Team (ACT), which includes the Director of the University Counseling Center; the Director of Judicial Affairs; the SOS (Support Our Students) coordinator; the ACU Chief of Police; the Assistant Dean of Residence Life Education and Housing; and the Associate General Counsel.
+The evaluation team will normally consist of the university’s Assessment and Care Team (ACT), which includes the Director of the University Counseling Center; the Director of Judicial Affairs; the SOS (Support Our Students) coordinator; the ACU Chief of Police; the Director for Residence Life Education and Housing; and the Associate General Counsel.
 The team may also include faculty members or staff designated by the Dean of Students or designee.
 In conducting an evaluation, the team will: (a) have access to all records concerning the student, including the results of the professional medical or psychological assessments as permitted by law or by the student’s consent; (b) have the right to interview any person who can supply additional information relevant to their analysis; and (c) conduct all of its proceedings in strict confidence and in compliance with state and federal privacy and non-discrimination laws.